-According to the GST Act 1999, the requirement to register for GST is that the expected turnover of the business is to be over $75,000.
-If your business is under $75,000, you can elect to register for GST, and choose the annual reporting method, however, if your GST is over the $75,000 threshold, then it is compulsory for your business to register for GST, and you can only choose either quarterly or monthly reporting frequency.
-The monthly reporting frequency is for businesses whose turnover is over $20million dollars.
+According to the GST Act 1999, the requirement to register for GST is that the business’s expected turnover is over $75,000.
+If your business is under $75,000, you can elect to register for GST, and choose the annual reporting method, however, if your GST is over the $75,000 threshold, then your business must register for GST, and you can only choose either quarterly or monthly reporting frequency.
+The monthly reporting frequency is for businesses whose turnover is over 20 million dollars.

-The exception to this rule is the taxi industry, according to Section 144 of GST Act 1999, if you are a taxi operator or operating in taxi industry, then you need to register for GST regardless of the turnover.
-The arguments for UBER United States are that the UBER drivers do not wear UBER uniform, nor were their vehicle modified for taxi usage or carried UBER sign.
-However, the ATO argued that if it smells or sounds like a taxi, then it is a taxi.
+The exception to this rule is the taxi industry, according to Section 144 of the GST Act 1999, if you are a taxi operator or operating in the taxi industry, then you need to register for GST regardless of the turnover.
+The arguments for UBER United States are that the UBER drivers do not wear UBER uniforms, nor were their vehicles modified for taxi usage or carried UBER signs.
+However, the ATO argued that if it smells or sounds like a taxi, it is a taxi.

-If a businesses are registered for GST, then the next thing they need to do is to report the GST for every sale transaction, and claim back all the input tax credit in which they make capital and non capital purchase.
+If businesses are registered for GST, then the next thing they need to do is to report the GST for every sale transaction and claim back all the input tax credits in which they make capital and noncapital purchases.
 The business model of UBER is as follows:

 Guide for every UBER driver when doing tax return

-The passenger would book the trip via an on-line app and paid the fare, then UBER in United States will contact the particular driver to perform the trip.
-The full fare (say X) will got to UBER in Netherlands, then 15% to 20% (Say Y) will be retained by UBER in Netherlands and the 75% to 80% (Y1) of the fare will be then paid to the UBER drivers in Australia.
-UBER Netherlands also has a presence in Australia called UBER Australia, and UBER in Netherland will pay 5% for the full fare plus the cost of operation to UBER Australia.
+The passenger would book the trip via an online app and pay the fare, and then UBER in the United States would contact the particular driver to perform the trip.
+The full fare (say X) will go to UBER in the Netherlands, then 15% to 20% (Say Y) will be retained by UBER in the Netherlands and 75% to 80% (Y1) of the fare will be then paid to the UBER drivers in Australia.
+UBER Netherlands also has a presence in Australia called UBER Australia, and UBER in the Netherlands will pay 5% for the full fare plus the cost of operation to UBER Australia.

-The end of year UBER tax return is quite simple as well, we need to compute the net GST position for all of the sales and purchases incurred during the year, and compute the net profit position accordingly.
-It is important to keep all of the invoices for car expenses including the log book, petrol, repair, pink slip, vehicle registration, and insurances, the most important part is to include the 20% to 25% of the full fare charge by UBER Netherlands as expenses after factoring out the GST component.
+The end-of-year UBER tax return is quite simple as well, we need to compute the net GST position for all of the sales and purchases incurred during the year and compute the net profit position accordingly.
+It is important to keep all of the invoices for car expenses including the log book, petrol, repair, pink slip, vehicle registration, and insurance, the most important part is to include the 20% to 25% of the full fare charge by UBER Netherlands as expenses after factoring out the GST component.

-If you are running an UBER business, please contact EndureGO Tax via 02-8958-1959, or email us on firstname.lastname@example.org, and our highly qualified professional CPA accountant will be able to go through with you the business, and maximize your GST and tax refund for you.
+If you are running a UBER business, please contact EndureGo Tax via 02-8958-1959, or email us at firstname.lastname@example.org, and our highly qualified professional CPA accountant will be able to go through the business, and maximize your GST and tax refund for you.